|Major Honours||World Cup (4), European Championship (3), Confederations Cup (1)|

 The origins of Die Mannschaft

-The first official German national football team match was a 5-3 defeat to Switzerland on 5 April 1908.
+The first official German national team match was a 5-3 defeat to Switzerland on April 5, 1908.
 In their first international matches, the squad was selected by the DFB themselves as the team did not have an official coach or manager at the time.

 Gottfried Fuchs scored 10 goals for Germany in a 16-0 win over Russia at the 1912 Stockholm Olympics.
 This was a world record until 2001, but because Fuchs was Jewish, all mention of him was erased from the history books from 1933 to 1945.
 His records have since rightly been reinstated and he still holds the record for number of goals by a single player in a match for Germany.

 Germany could not afford to travel to the first official World Cup in 1930, which was during the Great Depression, but they finished third in the 1934 tournament.
 In 1938, they failed to progress past the first round.
 Former international players of Austria were integrated into the team around that time due to the country becoming a part of Germany, but their first-round exit remains Germany's worst ever performance at a World Cup.

 After World War II, none of the three German states - West Germany, East Germany or Saarland - participated in 1950 World Cup qualifiers due to the nation being banned from most sporting competitions for several years.

 The Saarland sent their own team to 1954 World Cup qualifiers, but then became a state in the Federal Republic of Germany (West Germany) in 1957.
 West Germany, for their part, went on to win the 1954 World Cup.